Pougher/operating-system/documentation.md

 It may also appear strange to create an operating system without any security features, however the idea is that any person who uses the operating system knows what they are doing and will not install random software without first checking it for malicious code.
 In addition to this, any code that you decide to write could have a detrimental impact on the functioning of the system if you decide to write code that either causes undefined behaviour (UB) or overwrites any integral system data.

-It is for this reason then that Racoon can be thought of as an axe - you can cut down trees with it by swinging it, but if you swing too hard you can break the axe or cause the tree to fall at an inopportune time, crushing you.
+It is for this reason then that OS can be thought of as an axe - you can cut down trees with it by swinging it, but if you swing too hard you can break the axe or cause the tree to fall at an inopportune time, crushing you.
 You must practice steady hand control and spacial awareness whilst wielding the axe, much like what you have to do with the operating system itself.

-On top of this, Racoon also has another core philosophy of simplicity - the entire operating system can be learnt and understood by one single person.
+On top of this, OS also has another core philosophy of simplicity - the entire operating system can be learnt and understood by one single person.
 This lack of complexity also means that the operating system is more beginner-friendly to programmers who want to get into operating system development for example.

 This I also understand may come across as strange, because the operating system is inherently unstable and easy to break, but with enough patience, its infrastructure can be fully learnt and used to its full potential to accomplish any computing tasks you may want to complete.